gammu/gammu/docs/develop/python/gammu.rst

       Reads entry from memory (phonebooks or calls).
 Which entry shouldbe read is defined in entry.
 This can be easily used for reading all entries.

-      @param Type: Memory type, one of 'ME', 'SM', 'ON', 'DC', 'RC', 'MC', 'MT', 'FD', 'VM'
+      :param Type: Memory type, one of 'ME', 'SM', 'ON', 'DC', 'RC', 'MC', 'MT', 'FD', 'VM'
-      @type Type: string
+      :type Type: string
-      @param Start: Whether to start.
+      :param Start: Whether to start.
 This can not be used together with Location
-      @type Start: boolean
+      :type Start: boolean
-      @param Location: Last read location.
+      :param Location: Last read location.
 This can not be used together with Start
-      @type Location: int
+      :type Location: int
-      @return: Memory entry as hash
+      :return: Memory entry as hash
-      @rtype: hash
+      :rtype: hash

    .. attribute:: StateMachine.GetNextRootFolder